verygreendinosaur/shoe-store-android-kotlin/README.md

 8. Create a new Welcome screen destination that includes:

+[DONE] A new layout
+[DONE] At least 2 textviews and use any text you would like [DONE] A navigation button with actions to navigate to the instructions screen

+9. Create a new Instruction destination that includes:

 [ ] A new layout
-[ ] At least 2 textviews and use any text you would like [ ] A navigation button with actions to navigate to the instructions screen
+[ ] At least 2 textviews with appropriate information
+[ ] A navigation button with actions to navigate to the shoe list screen

+10. Create a class that extends ViewModel

+[ ] Use a LiveData field that returns the list of shoes

+11. Create a new Shoe List destination that includes:
+[ ] A new layout
+[ ] A ScrollView
+[ ] A LinearLayout inside the ScrollView for Shoe Items [ ] A FloatingActionButton with an action to navigate to the shoe detail screen